ThamiStoppelli/ThamiStoppelli/README.md

 Hi, my name is Thamires and I'm a software developer with a major in Analysis and Systems Development, a degree in Law and work background as a lawyer.

-My main work areas are web development, mobile develpment and UI/UX Design, with work experience in all of them.
+My main work areas are web development (React and Node), mobile develpment (React Native) and UI/UX Design (Figma), with work experience in all of them.

-- Where to find me:
+🌍  I'm based in Brazil, Fortaleza
+✉️  You can contact me at thamires_sr@hotmail.com
+🤝  I'm open to collaborating on any projects with React, Typescript, React Native and Node ⚡  Also open to working with Design Research and UI/UX Design

+Skills
+GitJavaScriptHTML5ReactCSS3CSSViteNodeJSExpressMongoDBMySQLPostgreSQLTypeScript

+Socials
 [LinkedIn](https://www.linkedin.com/in/thamires-stoppelli-6ab51a175/), [Instagram](https://www.instagram.com/thamistoppelli/)

 <!---